raweber42/raweber42/README.md

 Hey!
 My name is Ralf, I'm a 23 year old Software Developer from Germany.
-Currently I am improving my coding skills at @[42 Wolfsburg](https://www.42wolfsburg.de)! </br>
+Currently I am working as a backend engineer at [lipa](https://www.lipa.swiss)! </br>
 I discovered my passion for coding in 2020 and have been coding daily ever since.
-Right now I am re-coding some STL containers in C++ and I am diving into app development with Flutter (I plan to release a first app soon!).

-Besides that I am really passionate about sports (especially calistenics), economics and Bitcoin.
+Besides my job I am specializing in machine learning right now!

 Feel free to checkout my repos!